jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 ```

 ## Registered Breeder
 The design expands to include `RegisteredBreeder`.
 It is a Prototye Registry.
 I contemplated naming it `RegisteredShapeBreeder`, but this felt too long.
 Maybe `RegisteredShape` would be a better name.
 Naming things is hard.
+A `RegisteredBreeder` is not a factory; it is a named prototype root capable of acquiring equivalent objects.

 It throws an exception if a breeder is not found, and it also throws an exception if a newly `RegisteredBreeder` uses the same key of an existing `RegisteredBreeder`.